-If you're looking for Microsoft Azure Fabric Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research, average salary for Microsoft Azure Fabric is approximately $98,450 pa.
-So, You still have opportunity to move ahead in your career in Azure Developer.
-Mindmajix offers Advanced Microsoft Azure Fabric Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Azure Service Fabric Architect.
+If you're looking for Microsoft Azure Fabric Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, the average salary for Microsoft Azure Fabric is approximately $98,450 pa.
+So, You still have the opportunity to move ahead in your career as an Azure Developer.
+Mindmajix offers Advanced Microsoft Azure Fabric Interview Questions 2023 that help you in cracking your interview & acquire your dream career as Azure Service Fabric Architect.

-Azure Service Fabric is termed as a stage for distributed systems which eases the work of deploying, packaging and managing reliable and scalable microservices.
-It also handles noteworthy problems related to development of cloud applications.
+Azure Service Fabric is termed as a stage for distributed systems that eases the work of deploying, packaging, and managing reliable and scalable microservices.
+It also handles noteworthy problems related to the development of cloud applications.

 Service Fabric Cluster can be described as a shared pool of machines.
 These clusters can have thousands of machines and can expand their areas globally.

-Cluster can be described as a collection of virtual/physical machines which are connected by a network.
+A cluster can be described as a collection of virtual/physical machines that are connected by a network.
 On these machines only, application instances are getting deployed.

 A node in a cluster is an addressable unit.
 It has unique IDs and placement properties.
-Cluster can be formed as different nodes.
+The cluster can be formed as different nodes.

 Yes.
-Azure supports minimum of 5 nodes for production environment for a Service Cluster.
-For dev/test environments, Azure supports three nodes of cluster.
+Azure supports a minimum of 5 nodes for the production environment for a Service Cluster.
+For dev/test environments, Azure supports three nodes of the cluster.
 This minimum node requirement exists as Azure runs a collection of Stateful Services.
 These services are directly dependent on consistency.
-And this strong consistency is directly dependent on the ability of any service to obtain quorum for any update to state of them.
+And this strong consistency is directly dependent on the ability of any service to obtain a quorum for an update to the state of them.
 Quorum amounts to the majority of replicas for a given service.

-Service type is a code unit or a configuration which runs independently.
+A service type is a coding unit or a configuration that runs independently.
 An application type can have one or more service types.
 For example, Queue Service

 Application packages are composed of service code packages and configuration files of a particular application.
-For example, email application package is a combination of front-end service package, queue service package and database service package.
+For example, an email application package is a combination of a front-end service package, queue service package, and database service package.

 Below are two types of MicroServices:

-Today’s Internet-scale applications composes of a combination of stateless and stateful microservices.
+Today’s Internet-scale applications composed of a combination of stateless and stateful microservices.

-Application type is a collection of one or more service types or we can describe them a s a collection of microservices.
+The application type is a collection of one or more service types or we can describe them as a collection of microservices.

 To build applications in Azure Service Fabric, we have two programming models: